Frequently Asked Questions

 How come the legislator or state I’m interested isn’t in the data?

-While the maximum extent of our data is from 1993 to 2011, we don’t have measures for all states for this time frame (because of the incredibly labor-intensive nature of obtaining the data).
-Most data is concentrated between 1996 and 2008.
+While the maximum extent of our data is from 1993 to 2013, we don’t have measures for all states for this time frame (because of the incredibly labor-intensive nature of obtaining the data).
+Most data is concentrated after 1995.
+For technical reasons we are missing a number of states in 2009-2010.

 Hey — there’s a mistake in your data.
 Senator Joe Shmo didn’t serve in 2008 — he served in 2010!